Some insight Brought to you by

 But then comes someone from the crowd of listeners who says: “Master, tell my brother to divide the inheritance fairly.”
 (Luke 12: 13-15) And, surprisingly, Jesus refuses to interfere in the quarrel or to take part in it at all.
 In the old version -which is rather good here- he says “Man, who made me a judge or a divider between you?”

 Don’t you find that astonishing?
 Surely it’s exactly the sort of situation calling for justice, mercy and love?
 Isn’t it?
 I can’t imagine Solomon having any difficulty.
 WWSD?
 "While I can see Dr. Ken's example here presenting the KING of wisdom far as humans concerned..
 But, I, myself don't see that Jesus would have ANY problem solving this...
 After all..
 WHO WAS IT that gave Solomon his wisdom??
 JESUS!!!
-And Colossians 2&3, erases ANY doubt.. ~ That their hearts might be comforted, being knit together in love, and unto all riches of the full assurance of understanding, to the acknowledgement of the mystery of God, and of the Father, and of Christ; D In whom are hid all the treasures of wisdom and knowledge.
+And Colossians 2&3, erases ANY doubt.. ~ C That their hearts might be comforted, being knit together in love, and unto all riches of the full assurance of understanding, to the acknowledgement of the mystery of God, and of the Father, and of Christ; D In whom are hid all the treasures of wisdom and knowledge.
 Just saying!!
 Perspectives in context; I see what Dr. Baker was saying here, however!!"

 And yet Jesus implied that it was not his role to interfere.